ranjancse26/FacebookSharing/README.md

 You should see something like below

-Starting up http-server, serving F:\Hacks\facebookcollaborizm\ReactJSBased Available on: http://192.168.2.6:8081 http://127.0.0.1:8081
+Starting up http-server, serving F:\ReactJSBased Available on: http://192.168.2.6:8081 http://127.0.0.1:8081